DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 That night, Jason reported to the team.

 "Mrs. Amari was a practitioner," he said.
 "Thirty years ago.
-Defensive specialist—wards, barriers, perimeter work.
+Specialist for wards, barriers, perimeter work and such.
 Retired after her husband died."

 "And?"
 Lina asked.
 "Is she willing?"